 Can you tell who is who here?
 Either buyer is mis-buyer or seller is mis-seller?

-In general, practice manufacturers of financial products have a bouquet of offerings, which suits the company, the distributor or the customer.
+In general, practice manufacturers of financial products have a bouquet of offerings, which suit the company, the distributor, or the customer.
 Given the complexity of financial products and the vast choice before him, it is not easy for a customer to know which product best suits his needs.

 So, what are you waiting for?

-To avoid these kind of financial mistakes and money mistakes in the future, creating a comprehensive financial plan is essential.
-If you are really interested in creating a personalised comprehensive financial plan for yourself and your family, I strongly recommend you to take advantage of our
+To avoid these kinds of financial mistakes and money mistakes in the future, creating a comprehensive financial plan is essential.
+If you are really interested in creating a personalized comprehensive financial plan for yourself and your family, I strongly recommend you to take advantage of our